 Back on the road, turn left and head toward the Orchard Glen picnic area, the centerpiece of the park.
 The shady picnic area is in a little valley together with a large, well-manicured lawn.
 The lawn is surrounded by trees and Skyline Ridge rises above it all in the blue distance.
 It all feels very isolated from the outside world.

 Cut through the picnic area and head for the road into the Wildhorse Valley.
 Just after a bridge, turn right onto the Steep Hollow Trail.
 The trail climbs through a cool, wooded, bay leaf-scented ravine.
 Turn left onto an unmarked dirt road (it’s also possible to continue straight on the Los Trancos Trail, but this route is a little dull; the fire road is a lot shorter and makes a nice change from the wooded trail).

-When you reach a trail crossing marked only with two signs (one on each side of the road) that say "TRAIL", turn left.
+When you reach a trail crossing next to a bench, turn left.
 This is the Los Trancos Trail.
 The trail descends through chaparral and tall scrub, with a few wooded pockets.
 From time to time motorcycles can be heard roaring along nearby Page Mill Road.
 At the first trail intersection, turn right onto the Costanoan Trail.
 This trail descends into attractive woodland, with abundant ferns.
 In winter a lively creek cascades through the ravine.
 When the trail splits and becomes the Fern Loop, go either way.

 The trail ends at a paved road.
 Turn left and head back toward Orchard Glen (if you have the time and energy for a side trip, take the Toyon Trail over to Boronda Lake.